fjod/Reinforced-wiki/Code/Queries.md

 Thing that we actually have to ensure - that our logic *does not perform any updated on outer systems*.
 Tecture tries to ensure it when possible, but often it is not.
 E.g.: you *may* perform direct SQL queries to the database that actuall do `UPDATE`.
 But you better to do not.
 Tecture cannot ensure it technically, so unfortunately it relies on you.

-# Writing queries in Tecture
+# Write queries in Tecture

 Queries in tecture are being performed as extension methods to channel's read end: